History of Acton, Massachusetts: The 1800s: Industrialization and Civil War

 In 1843, the railroad came to Acton.
 The Fitchburg Railroad was routed through South and West Acton so that it could serve the mills.
 South Acton became a busy commerce center with the construction of the Marlborough Branch Railroad.
 The branch ran from South Acton through Maynard, Stow and Hudson to reach its terminus in the city of Marlborough.
 The increased traffic led to further commercial development in the area, such as the establishment of the Tuttle Store and the construction of Exchange Hall.
 The Tuttle Store was a precursor to modern day department stores.

 In addition to the Fitchburg Railroad, two other railroads bisected Acton: the Framingham and Lowell and the Nashua, Acton and Boston Railroad.
 The Framingham and Lowell was part of the Northern Division of the Old Colony Railroad which eventually became a subsidiary of the New York, New Haven and Hartford Rail Road (a.k.a.
 The New Haven Railroad).
 The Nashua, Acton & Boston ran from Concord Junction (aka West Concord) to Nashua, through Westford and Dunstable.
 These two railroads shared a double track right-of-way that runs along Nashoba Brook to North Acton where they diverged near the North Acton Station, which was located at the end of Harris Street.
 The Framingham and Lowell right-of-way is now known as the Bruce Freeman Rail Trail and is various stages of completion.

 In 1850, the Fugitive Slave Act was passed.
 In response, Acton Town Meeting passed a set of resolutions condemning the Act.
 The governor of Massachusetts, John C. Andrew, urged all towns to prepare their militia units for the threatening war.
 On April 12, 1861 the Civil War Began.

 On April 15, President Lincoln issued a call for 75,000 volunteers.
 By 7:30 the next morning, Captain Tuttle with his entire command of 52 men reported to Lowell, fully equipped and ready for duty.
 Company E of Acton of the 6th Massachusetts Militia was to be the first company of the first regiment of the Union Army to arrive in Washington in response to the President's call.

 In addition, the Acton reservists were among the troops at Fort Sumter when it was fired upon.

 In 1874, the population of the town was almost 1700.
 The town established its first newspaper The Acton Patriot and the residents of West Acton formed the first library The Citizen's Library.
-In 1890, the Memorial Library was completed and given to the town by William A. Wilde as a memorial to the Acton soldiers who fought in the Civil War.
+In 1890, the Memorial Library was completed and given to the town by William Allan Wilde as a memorial to the Acton soldiers who fought in the Civil War.